The shift has already happened.

 - Having text conversations.
 Texting isn’t limited to just mass texts broadcasted to your audience.
 Have your texting agents engage your audience in compelling conversations with peer-to-peer texts.

 - Using multimedia in your texting campaigns.
-Using MMS can increase your click-through rates by as much as 15%.
+Using MMS marketing can increase your click-through rates by as much as 15%.

 Domino’s uses the shortcode 374992 to send delivery updates and discount codes to customers as well as enable them to make orders through text messages: